September 19, 2021

 Sunday Youth Education Virtual Only

 Due to the current situation with COVID in the Austin area, the remainder of September will be virtual-only youth education.
 Also, there will be no in-person childcare until further notice.

-Now that we have moved back to holding classes in person, this week will be the last week that we post online lessons in Facebook.
-Contact Linda Hancock at email@example.com if you have any questions.
+Now that we have moved back to virtual-only youth education, please check your children’s Facebook groups for their online lessons.
+Contact Linda Hancock at firstname.lastname@example.org if you have any questions.